Quick answer: The best AI receptionist software

 Cons:

-- Per-minute pricing is unpredictable on longer calls
+- Per-minute pricing unpredictable on longer calls

 - Requires significant configuration and testing